 It could well work out cheaper to invest in a standard broadband package on a long-term contract.

 NOW TV supplies broadband contract-free, so you can cancel or reactivate when it suits.
-Or you could pick Virgin Media's 30-day rolling contract, so you pay monthly and cancel with 30 days' notice.

 Getting a decent internet connection in the countryside can feel like you're chasing a tantalising but short-lived technicolour rainbow.
 Don't despair, though, there're still plenty of broadband options to try: